 There is a saying that goes "you are what you eat".
 And it's actually quite true if you think about it.
 We are what we eat because our body is going to work properly or not, to stay healthy or not depending on how you feed the millions of cells that operate this marvelous piece of machinery that the human body is.
+So, let's dive into The ABC of Probiotics: What are they? and Why are they good?

 It's not the same to fuel your car with regular gasoline than with biodiesel as it is not the same to fuel your body with vegetables, fruits, cereals and healthy food than cheap junk food.
 Well, if you have been a vegan for some time now you may have heard a word or two about probiotics, right?
 They are particularly uplifted by naturists because of how good they are and the millions of benefits to our health.